shravya512/First-Project/README.md

 # First-Project
-this is first github repository
+This is first github repository
+Author - Shravani Shelake